Year Without a Summer: North America

 In the spring and summer of 1816, a persistent "dry fog" was observed in parts of the eastern United States.
 The fog reddened and dimmed sunlight such that sunspots were visible to the naked eye.
 Neither wind nor rainfall dispersed the "fog", retrospectively characterized by Clive Oppenheimer as a "stratospheric sulfate aerosol veil".

 The weather was not in itself a hardship for those accustomed to long winters.
 Hardship came from the weather's effect on crops and thus on the supply of food and firewood.
 The consequences were felt most strongly at higher elevations, where farming was already difficult even in good years.
 In May 1816, frost killed off most crops in the higher elevations of Massachusetts, New Hampshire, Vermont, and upstate New York.
 On June 6, snow fell in Albany, New York, and Dennysville, Maine.
 In Cape May, New Jersey, frost was reported five nights in a row in late June, causing extensive crop damage.
 Though fruit and vegetable crops survived in New England, corn was reported to have ripened so poorly that no more than a quarter of it was usable for food, and much of it was moldy and not even fit for animal feed.
 The crop failures in New England, Canada, and parts of Europe caused food prices to rise sharply.
-In Canada, Quebec ran out of bread and milk, and Nova Scotians found themselves boiling foraged herbs for sustenance.
+In Canada, Québec ran out of bread and milk, and Nova Scotians found themselves boiling foraged herbs for sustenance.

 Sarah Snell Bryant, of Cummington, Massachusetts, wrote in her diary: "Weather backward."
 At the Church Family of Shakers near New Lebanon, New York, Nicholas Bennet wrote in May 1816 that "all was froze" and the hills were "barren like winter".
 Temperatures fell below freezing almost every day in May.
 The ground froze on June 9; on June 12, the Shakers had to replant crops destroyed by the cold.
 On July 7, it was so cold that all of their crops had stopped growing.
 Salem, Massachusetts physician Edward Holyoke—a weather observer and amateur astronomer—while in Franconia, New Hampshire, wrote on June 7, "exceedingly cold.
 Ground frozen hard, and squalls of snow through the day.
 Icicles 12 inches long in the shade of noon day."
 After a lull, by August 17, Holyoke noted an abrupt change from summer to winter by August 21, when a meager bean and corn crop were killed.
 "The fields," he wrote, "were as empty and white as October."
 The Berkshires saw frost again on August 23, as did much of New England and upstate New York.